Ondulab/Sp3ctra_VST/docs/PHOTOWAVE_SYNTHESIS_SPECIFICATION.md

 ### 1.1 Concept

-The **Photowave** mode transforms an image line directly into an audio waveform through spatial→temporal transduction.
+The **LuxWave** mode transforms an image line directly into an audio waveform through spatial→temporal transduction.
 Each pixel luminance value becomes an audio sample, creating a "dynamic optical wavetable".

 **Fundamental Principle**:
 ```